Contact tracing revs up in some states as omicron reaches US

 “Contact tracing can give us information about how it’s spreading and hopefully break chains of transmission to stop clusters and outbreaks, or at least delay them until we know more and understand what our next steps need to be,” said Crystal Watson, a senior scholar at the Johns Hopkins Center for Health Security at the Bloomberg School of Public Health.

-While much is unknown about the variant’s transmissibility, early reports are raising alarms.
+While much is still unknown about the variant, early reports are raising alarms.
 New COVID-19 cases in South Africa, which first alerted the world to omicron last week, have burgeoned from about 200 a day in mid-November to more than 16,000 on Friday.

-Some of the U.S. cases involve people who hadn’t been away from home recently, meaning the variant was likely already circulating domestically in some parts of the country.
+Some of the U.S. cases involve people who hadn’t traveled recently, meaning the variant was likely already circulating domestically in some parts of the country.

 In New York, the three-day anime festival in November is presenting a staffing challenge for tracers due to the large number of attendees.
 The one known omicron infection involved a man from Minnesota.